jprante/elasticsearch-jdbc/README.md

 ## How to update a table?

-The JDBC plugin allows to write data into the database for maintenance purpose.
+The JDBC importer allows to write data into the database for maintenance purpose.

 Writing back data into the database makes sense for acknowledging fetched data.